Virtual Global Learning Fellows

 Senior Lecturer, Department of Anthropology

-IUI School of Liberal Arts
+IU Indy School of Liberal Arts

 Ricke specializes in ethnicity, race, class, nationalism, transnationalism, and tourism.
 She is collaborating with anthropology faculty at Newcastle University in the United Kingdom to design two virtual exchange programs.
 These virtual exchange programs will occur between U.S. undergraduate and graduate anthropology courses on ethnic identity and tourism and U.K. sociology/anthropology courses.
 Students will analyze identity negotiation in the U.K. and the U.S. and the social dimensions and impacts of tourism in Newcastle upon Tyne and Indianapolis.
 Ricke received her doctorate in anthropology from Indiana University and master’s in anthropology from Wichita State University